-US Lacrosse will accept nominations beginning in spring 2014 for the 2014 Gerald J. Carroll, Jr. Exemplary Coaching Award, established in memory of Gerry Carroll.
+US Lacrosse is accepting nominations for the 2014 Gerald J. Carroll, Jr. Exemplary Coaching Award, established in memory of Gerry Carroll.
 Coach Carroll spent a good part of his brief 46 years playing and coaching lacrosse.
 Greater than his love for the sport, however, was his commitment to give back to the young, and the lifetime of lessons he took from the game.

 The Carroll Award, given annually to one boys' high school coach nationwide, measures the success of a coach not in victories but in the care and guidance given to the balanced development of young men who play the game.